opensourcedoc/ccwarn/README.md

 `ccwarn` will check these dependencies, emitting an error message if neither is installed on your system.

-We tested `ccwarn` on several Unix or Unix-like systems:
+We tested `ccwarn` against several Unix or Unix-like systems:

 * Ubuntu 18.04 LTS
 * Amazon Linux, largely RHEL and CentOS compatible